 Having outstanding taxes is no small matter.
-You’ll want to pay close attention to what you owe when you file your taxes each year and take action as soon as possible to settle debt with the IRS.
-If you do not address your tax debt in a timely manner, you’ll soon receive notice of a tax lien.
+You’ll want to pay close attention to what you owe when you file your taxes each year and take action as soon as possible to settle owed amounts with the IRS.
+If you do not address your back taxes in a timely manner, you’ll soon receive notice of a tax lien.
 Tax liens are disastrous for your credit score and personal finances, so don’t let a tax lien linger.
 Find out how you can take action immediately and stop a tax lien.

 A federal tax lien is a document filed with the county government to notify the public of an individual’s unpaid taxes.
 Liens are a matter of public record, readily available to anyone who may search for them.
 Once a lien has been filed, the IRS has a right to the individual’s property, both real and personal.

 A tax lien can have a disastrous impact on your financial situation if you don’t take action to address the issue quickly.
 A tax lien is a public document that will have an immediate effect on your ability to secure credit.
 Credit issuers will see that you currently owe money to the IRS and likely refuse to give you a line of credit.
 Evidence of these back taxes can hamper your ability to get a car or purchase a home.
 Potential employers and landlords can find this information as well, and they may decide that you’re an unreliable candidate for a rental unit or job.

 Although a lien doesn’t give the IRS the ability to immediately seize your property, it does begin this process.
 The date of the lien is established as the date from which the IRS may take a portion of your property.
 Therefore, anything that you sell past this point is owed in part to the IRS.
 If you sell a piece of property after a tax lien is filed against you, the IRS has the right to a portion of the proceeds.
 It can take this cut before you’re paid for the sale.